h2oai/tutorials/Driverless AI/machine-learning-experiment-scoring-and-analysis-financial-focus/machine-learning-experiment-scoring-and-analysis-financial-focus.md

 ## Objective

 Many tools, such as ROC and Precision-Recall Curves, are available to evaluate how good or bad a classification model predicts outcomes.
-In this tutorial, we will use a subset of the Freddie Mac Single-Family Loan-Level dataset to build a classification model and use it to predict if a loan will become delinquent.
+In this self-paced course, we will use a subset of the Freddie Mac Single-Family Loan-Level dataset to build a classification model and use it to predict if a loan will become delinquent.
 Through H2O's Driverless AI Diagnostic tool, we will explore the financial impacts the false positive and false negative predictions have while exploring tools like ROC Curve, Prec-Recall, Gain Charts, Lift Charts, and K-S Chart.
 Finally, we will explore a few metrics such as AUC, F-Scores, GINI, MCC, and Log Loss to evaluate the generated model's performance.

-**Note:** We recommend that you go over the entire tutorial first to review all the concepts; that way, you will be more familiar with the content once you start the experiment.
+**Note:** We recommend that you go over the entire self-paced course first to review all the concepts; that way, you will be more familiar with the content once you start the experiment.

 ## Prerequisites

-You will need the following to be able to do this tutorial:
+You will need the following to be able to do this self-paced course:

 - Basic knowledge of Machine Learning and Statistics
 - A Driverless AI environment
-- Basic knowledge of Driverless AI or doing the [Automatic Machine Learning Introduction with Driverless AI](https://training.h2o.ai/products/tutorial-1a-automatic-machine-learning-introduction-with-driverless-ai)
+- Basic knowledge of Driverless AI or doing the [Automatic Machine Learning Introduction with Driverless AI](https://training.h2o.ai/products/self-paced-course-1a-automatic-machine-learning-introduction-with-driverless-ai)
 - A **Two-Hour Test Drive session**: Test Drive is H2O.ai's Driverless AI on the AWS Cloud.
 No need to download software.
 Explore all the features and benefits of the H2O Automatic Learning Platform.
   - Need a **Two-Hour Test Drive** session?
-Follow the instructions on [this quick tutorial](https://training.h2o.ai/products/tutorial-0-getting-started-with-driverless-ai-test-drive) to get a Test Drive session started.
+Follow the instructions on [this quick self-paced course](https://training.h2o.ai/products/self-paced-course-0-getting-started-with-driverless-ai-test-drive) to get a Test Drive session started.

 **Note: Aquarium’s Driverless AI Test Drive lab has a license key built-in, so you don’t need to request one to use it.
 Each Driverless AI Test Drive instance will be available to you for two hours, after which it will terminate.
 No work will be saved.
 If you need more time to further explore Driverless AI, you can always launch another Test Drive instance or reach out to our sales team via the [contact us form](https://www.h2o.ai/company/contact/).**